-LIC capital gain amount page 22
+LIC capital gain amount

 This is an amount notionally included in a dividend from a listed investment company (LIC) which represents a capital gain made by that company.
-The amount is not included as a capital gain at item 18 on the tax return, or item 9 if you use the tax return for retirees.
-(See the instructions for dividend income at question 12 in TaxPack 2009 and example 20 on page 22 of this guide.)
+The amount is not included as a capital gain at item 18 on the tax return.
+(See the instructions for dividend income at question 11 in Individual tax return instructions 2014 and example 20 on page 22 of this guide.)